-So, if you are buying an expensive piece of furniture because you need it by Christmas, start monitoring Black Friday prices; if you want the absolute best bargain and are willing to risk what's on your wishlist being sold out, playing the long game can give you the best discounts – you may even want to wait until after Christmas, especially given that furniture delivery in the run-up to Christmas (November and December) can be very tricky.
+So, if you are buying an expensive piece of furniture because you need it by Christmas, start monitoring Black Friday prices now.
+If you want the absolute best bargain and are willing to risk what's on your wish list being sold out, playing the long game can give you the best discounts – you may even want to wait until after Christmas, especially given that furniture delivery in the run-up to Christmas (November and December) can be very tricky.

 Rule 2: Snap up smart tech on Black Friday

 Smart tech and appliances may well be worth getting during the Black Friday period, rather than January, especially if you are buying a Christmas gift for a tech lover.
 After deciding what you want, whether it be a Google Home Hub or the all-new Echo Show 5, prices will most definitely be cheapest on Black Friday than during the January sales.
 In fact, last year saw Amazon slash the price of its Echo Dot to just £24.99.